I’ve received emails, phone calls and messages from people that are sick and suffering with sore throat, swollen glands, runny nose, fever and cough.

 Take it as tincture rather than supplement for it to work quickly and be most effective.

-During flu/coronavirus season, I LOVE using ViraAttack by Herbpharm.
-It’s got an awesome blend of all the right herbs (Echinacea, lemon balm, lomatium, st. John’s Wort) to help you feel well again.
+During flu/coronavirus season, I also recommend ViraAttack by Herbpharm.
+It’s got an awesome blend of all the right herbs (Echinacea, lemon balm, lomatium, st. John’s Wort) to help you feel better quickly.

 It’s also imperative that if you start feeling unwell, do NOT eat heavy, hard to digest meals.
 Eat lightly to not burden your digestive system with extra work.